teltploek/DetErOsDerSnakker/README.md

 Right now everything is work in progress, so don't expect anything to work yet.

+## Updates

+Major break-through!
+Managed to translate stringified unicode characters from comment-feed to readable characters.
+This pretty much completes the POC, and ignites the next level - completing the app for a public audience!

 ## Working on...

- * Getting weird unicode from comment feed translated to readable characters
+ * ~~Getting weird unicode from comment feed translated to readable characters~~ Done!!
  * Slicing up strings in 100 character bulks, sending to Google TTS and stiching up again afterwards
  * Mocking up the frontend - mostly in my head right now, but should be prototyped somehow